maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 mechanism for the registered services, so that any service consumer can identify available services and gain access.

-The MSR registration needs to be able to register all relevant e-Navigation services, commercial and non-commercial, authorized and non-authorized, for free and against payment.
+The MSR registration is required to support all relevant e-Navigation services, commercial and non-commercial, authorized and non-authorized, for free and against payment.
 The MSR also needs to allow service consumers to discover available services and enable the use of those services through defined end-point locations.
 It can therefore be seen as a sophisticated yellow pages phone book.
 A registry can be searched using a wide variety of different